 In this exchange, person B expresses their understanding in response to person A’s statement with なるほど.

 This situation is a more formal one, but なるほど can still be used in the same way.
-It is still a polite way to say “I see” in Japanese.
+It is still polite to say “I see” in Japanese.